test-editor/deprecated-test-editor-xtext/docs/I18n_AML.md

 :+1: Possible to use project specific vocabulary<br/>
 :-1: Harder to maintain<br/>
 :-1: No editor support in properties file <br/>

+__Decision:__ We will go for option 1 as we plan to allow inheritance.
+This way we can easily add new languages and change the existing vocabulary.

 #### Translating variables